'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 Canton, Ga.

 As an introvert who fought through deep depression and crippling anxiety, I had to fight a constant internal battle invisible to those around me.
 Music was an elixir, and specifically Tom Petty music.
 At 30, I had a breakdown of sorts.
 My depression and anxiety were consuming me.
 Although I had a successful career, what internal strength it took to battle the demons of the depression became insurmountable.
 I distinctly remember waking up and knowing I just couldn't go on.
 I didn't want this feeling to go on; I'd rather be dead.
-The alarm clock went off, and I heard Tom Petty sing "They can stand me up at the gates of hell and I won't back down."
+The alarm clock went off, and I heard Tom Petty sing, "They can stand me up at the gates of hell and I won't back down."
 In that very moment, I made a choice.
 The choice to carry on and live.

 Over my lifetime, as I've lived with chronic depression, this song has become an anthem of sorts for me.
 Tom Petty's lyrics have fueled my desire to choose life.
 The words Tom Petty wrote literally made the difference in me living or dying.
 They came on the radio that morning at that moment, and because they did, I'm here today writing this.
 Many of Tom Petty's songs were inspirational to me, but I will remain forever grateful to a man I'll never know who saved my life.